nealsonS/nealsonS/README.md

 I'm a graduate student in USC's M.S Applied Data Science Program and I graduated with a B.S in Statistics & Data Science from UCSB. <br>

-I am currently working on:
-- Creating a ChatBot using LLMs with full data pipeline from source to generation!

 In the past, I have worked on projects in Deep Learning, Database Management Systems, NLP, Time Series Analysis and Forecasting, and dimension reduction techniques.
 <!--
 **nealsonS/nealsonS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.